in the FAB project root cd docs yarn yarn dev

 fab build, then runs

 fab serve fab.zip.
-It should pass on your machine, if doesn't raise an issue!
+It should pass on your machine, if doesn't then raise an issue!

 Personally, I like to spin up a third console window and